chem454/chem454.github.io/docs/project/ft-ir/ft-ir-data-processing.md

 ## Baseline Correct the Spectra

-1. Baseline correct your spectra by subtracting the minimum value from each data point.  *This should make the minimum value on your plot 0.*
+1. Baseline correct your spectra by subtracting the minimum value from each data point.  ***After this step the minimum value in each spectrum should be 0.***

 $$
 y_{i,corrected} = y_{i} - y_{min}